sqrsy/rasa6-code/README.md

 The following programs are currently available:

+* Attack Decay:
+	* Author: sqrsy
+	* Purpose: Outputs a linear attack-decay (AD) enevelope.
+	* Jack 1: Trigger in.
+	* Pot 1: The time it takes to attack (~100 ms to ~10 sec).
+	* Pot 2: The time it takes to decay (~100 ms to ~10 sec).
+	* Jack 2: The AD envelope.
+Max voltage is 4 volts.
+	* Jack 3: A short 4V gate once decay finishes.

+* Attack Release:
+	* Author: sqrsy
+	* Purpose: Outputs a linear attack-release (AR) enevelope.
+	* Jack 1: Gate in.
+Release begins once gate ends.
+	* Pot 1: The time it takes to attack (~100 ms to ~10 sec).
+	* Pot 2: The time it takes to release (~100 ms to ~10 sec).
+	* Jack 2: The AR envelope.
+Max voltage depends on gate.
+	* Jack 3: A short 4V gate once release finishes.

 * Gate Decay:
 	* Author: sqrsy
 	* Purpose: Takes a gate signal and decays it after it finishes.